nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 <br>

 ### If RRBS with MspI digestion
-Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end; see `trim_galore --help` menu [e.g., here](https://github.com/FelixKrueger/TrimGalore/blob/072ecf9a1f80f9eb41c8116c32284492f481cbbb/trim_galore#L3315)).
+Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end; see [TrimGalore User Guide](https://github.com/FelixKrueger/TrimGalore/blob/0.6.10/Docs/Trim_Galore_User_Guide.md#rrbs-specific-options-mspi-digested-material)).

 **Single-end example**